arifBurakDemiray/information-security/README.md

 # information-security
 This repository holds assignments during taking the course.

-Includes basic XOR cipher with DHKE
+- XOR cipher is basicly includes DHKE and CBC.
+It has GUI in PyQt.